gilzoide/unity-texture-apply-async/README.md

 - Asynchronous texture data update in CPU in the render thread, avoiding stalls in the main thread
 - Updates run before the first camera renders, guaranteeing the texture is applied before appearing in the screen
 - Supports registering for updates every frame or for a single frame
-- Prebuilt for Windows, Linux, macOS, iOS, tvOS, visionOS, Android and WebGL
+- Prebuilt for Windows, Linux, macOS and Android
+- Built from source in iOS, tvOS, visionOS and WebGL projects

 ## Caveats